kjdaescu/endoSeqR/README.md

 # endoSeqR
 Package to identify endo-siRNAs from small RNA

-Coming soon:
-1) endo_Indexes folder will include bowtie builds from several different species
+1) endo_Indexes sub-folder includes instructions on obtaining index files needed for alignment.
+The index file folders for each species (elegans, musculus, rerio, etc.) should be dragged here.
-2) A practice folder that will include a practice dataset, a pdf tutorial walking through the procedure, and the expected output files
+2) practice sub-folder will includes a practice dataset, a pdf tutorial walking through the procedure, and the expected output files.